scriptorum/spewnity/README.md

 # spewnity
 This is a collection of Unity classes and shaders I've written or assembled primarily for use in game jams.

-The only original thing here you're probably interested in is the InputController. :)
+##InputController
+Event-driven inputs right from the Unity interface.

+##SoundManager
+Manage all your audio clips in one place.
+Supports pitch/volume/pan variations and multiple audio sources.

+##Map
+Class for manipulating a 2D map, including enumerating over cells in various traversal orders.

+##AutoDestroy
+Delete a game object on start.
+Useful for setting up guide objects.

+##Toolkit
+Miscellaneous mixins and functions.

 ### Credits
  - Some shaders from http://forum.unity3d.com/threads/shaders-for-2d-games.71748/ courtesy Dasinf